CA4022/Lab1-Configuration-HadoopMR/README.md

           * MACOS X (bash shell): Modify file ~/.bash_profile
           * MACOS X (zsh shell): Modify file ~/.zshenv (from Catalina)

 * How do I make changes to env variables effective?
+You have two options (either one or the other):
    1. run `$ source ~/.bash_profile` or `$ source ~/.zshenv`
    2. restart terminal